walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Debug

 Enabling the `debug` configuration option causes Concord to log paths of all resolved dependencies.
-It is useful for debugging classpath conflict issues.
+It is useful for debugging classpath conflict issues:

 ```yaml
 configuration: